GSA/sinwebapp/README.md

 ### Environment

 In the <i>/frontend/environments/</i> directory, there is a TypeScript file that controls the Angular Service HTTP routing.
-When the variable <b>production<b> is set to true, Angular services will direct their HTTP calls to the backend on the cloud.
+When the variable <b>production</b> is set to true, Angular services will direct their HTTP calls to the backend on the cloud.
 When <b>production</b> is set to false, Angulars services will direct their HTTP calls to the localhost backend.
 Be sure to set this variable to the proper value during development and pushing to production!

 ## Building and Pushing